-Private Sector Housing will investigate all complaints about harassment or illegal eviction which are referred to us.
+The Housing Solutions Team will investigate all complaints about harassment or illegal eviction which are referred to us.

 This section makes it unlawful for any person to deprive or attempt to deprive a residential occupier of any premises of occupation of those premises or any part of them.
 That person is guilty of an offence unless he/she proves that they had reasonable cause to believe that the residential occupier had ceased to reside in those premises.

 Similarly, if any person interferes with the peace or comfort of the residential occupier or members of their household, or persistently withdraws or withholds services reasonably required for the occupation of the premises with the intention of forcing them to give up occupation, or from occupying their rights within those premises, then they shall also be guilty of an offence.

 This second paragraph not only applies to landlords but also the agents of landlords.